This article has been updated for 2021

 Also read: How to Use an API: Just the Basics

-At time of publication, Monday.com offers a little over 20 integrations as well as its own API.
-The integrations Monday offers are definitely useful, as they include Slack, Jira, Google Drive, Shopify, and Mailchimp.
+Monday.com offers 40 integrations as well as its own API.
+The integrations Monday offers are definitely useful, as they include Slack, Jira, Google Drive, Shopify, Zapier, and Mailchimp.
 These may be all you need if you’re a smaller organization, but for medium to large organizations, you may need to set up a data share over the API.

-Asana and Monday.com offer different pricing tiers that operate on a sliding scale, depending on the number of user licenses you need.
-Asana is a bit pricier than Monday, but it does offer a free plan.
-You can still do a free trial for 14 days on Monday.com, but after that you’ll have to upgrade to a paid account.
+Asana and Monday.com offer pricing tiers that operate on a sliding scale, depending on the number of user licenses you need.
+Asana is a bit pricier than Monday, but both options offer a free plan.

 More and more companies are taking digital security seriously, so it’s important to take a look at how these PM systems protect you and your customers’ data.
 Both systems hit the high points such as GDPR, EU-US Privacy Shield, and SOC 1 and 2 compliance, but if you work in a highly-regulated field like healthcare or finance, you may need additional security features like SOC 3 and HIPAA.

 In this category, Monday.com has a slight edge.
-While Asana does offer Google SSO for Premium plans and up, Monday.com offers two-factor authentication (2FA) for all plans.
-Asana doesn’t currently offer 2FA for any plans, which can pose security risks, especially if your Google account isn’t properly secured.
-For an extra layer of security, Monday.com also offers SSO with popular apps like Okta and One login.
+Both options offer two-factor authentication (2FA) for all plans.
+For an extra layer of security, Monday.com also offers SSO with popular apps like Okta and One login, while Asana offers SSO through Google.
 Coupled with 2FA, this ensures maximum security for your account.

 Table comparison of key differences